 Some losses are deductible

 You can deduct your gambling losses, but there are some catches:

 - You can deduct only as much as you won, not more.
 That means you can never show a net loss for gambling.
-For example, if you lose $1000 playing slots, and then win a $400 keno jackpot, you can deduct only $400 of your slot loss.
-You'll pay taxes on $600 of income.
+For example, if you lose $1000 playing slots, and the next day win $400, and that's the only gambling you do for the year, you can deduct only $400 of your slot loss.
+You'll report a $400 win and a $400 loss.